thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 Read the [docs](https://docs.python.org/3/library/stdtypes.html#tuple)

-Like lists but immutable.
+They are like lists but immutable.
 Once you create a tuple, you can't delete or add elements.
 Tuples typically are used when you want to store values which aren't going to change in the lifetime of a program.

 ```python
 >>> a = (1,2)